stop2go/stop2go/README.md

 ## Usage

-To run stop2go you have to use stop2go.sh with the following arguments to run:
+To run stop2go you have to use stop2go.sh with the following arguments to run (arguments in brackets correspond to a shorter form of the longer ones):

 * --input (-i):   input file for the program to work.
 List of transcripts for the program to work.
 Ony ENSEMBL transcript IDs in the form ENST00000426466 are admitted.